Bukit Jalil National Stadium: History

+Pitch issues

 On 18 February 2020 to prevent another issue regarding the football pitch again in the future, the Malaysian Stadium Corporation (PSM) and Malaysia Ministry of Youth and Sports (KBS) plan to upgrade the pitch from cow grass to zeon zoysia grass with an estimated cost of RM10 Million.
 The cost included the use of specialise machine and equipment for the grass.
 The plan upgrade will start later this year and is expected to be completed within the next three months.

 Stadium facilities

 The stadium is equipped with the following facilities: